From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Abstract

 \section{Abstract}

-\emph{Cube categories} are used to encode higher-dimensional structures.
-They have recently gained significant attention in the community of homotopy type theory and univalent foundations, where types carry the structure of such higher categories.
-Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} have presented a constructive model of univalence using a specific cube category, which we call the \emph{BCH category}.
+\emph{Cube categories} are used to encode higher-dimensional categorical structures.
+They have recently gained significant attention in the community of homotopy type theory and univalent foundations, where types carry the structure of higher groupoids.
+Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} have presented a constructive model of univalence using a specific cube category, which we call the \emph{BCH cube category}.

-\emph{Directed type theory} examines the possibility that types could come with a notion of \emph{directed}, not necessarily invertible, equality.
-Using presheaves on the BCH category with the usual Kan filling principles seems problematic if we want to model directed type theory since a notion of invertibility is built-in.
-To remedy this, we suggest a variation that we call \emph{twisted cubes}.
+The higher categories encoded with the BCH cube category have the property that all morphisms are invertible, mirroring the fact that equality is symmetric.
+This might not always be desirable: the field of \emph{directed type theory} considers a notion of equality that is not necessarily invertible.

-Our strategy is to first develop several alternative (but equivalent) presentations of the BCH category using morphisms between suitably defined graphs.
+This motivates us to suggest a category of \emph{twisted cubes} which avoids built-in invertibility.
+Our strategy is to first develop several alternative (but equivalent) presentations of the BCH cube category using morphisms between suitably defined graphs.
 Starting from there, a minor modification allows us to define our category of twisted cubes.
-We prove several first results about this category, and our work suggests that twisted cubes combine properties of cubes with properties of simplices (tetrahedra).
+We prove several first results about this category, and our work suggests that twisted cubes combine properties of cubes with properties of globes and simplices (tetrahedra).